 To find a chisel to get your work done is one thing but having a premium tool while working makes it easier and more comfortable.
 Though it costs some extra bucks from your pocket, many woodworkers agree that it is worth it.

 The whole package comes with four pieces of chisels in four different sizes.
 One is ½ inch, and the others are ¼, ¾, and 1-inch blades.
-If you are a beginner, we recommend you try this one.
+If you are a beginner, I recommend you try this one.
 It will have a more negligible effect on your palm.

 KSEIBI used a bevel-edge chisel for this model.
 Well, if you do not know the technical terms, then let us explain them to you.
 The bevel edge chisel has a unique oblique blade edge on both sides.
 The angle makes the cutting smoother and gives you an ultra-low friction wood surface.